Knowing When Not To Interfere

-A few days ago I was walking behind a mother who was screaming at her young son.
-She hurled words like “Go away from me, I don’t want you.”
-In my broken-heartedness for the child who had to put up with rejection by his own mother, I almost went up to him to say “Don’t worry, I want you.”
+A few days ago I witnessed a mother scream at her child, “Go away from me, I don’t want you.”
+I felt heart-broken for the child, and almost went up to him to say “Don’t worry, I want you.”
+I did not, but asked myself if I was right not to interfere.

 What would you have done?
 Do we have any right to interfere with the way a parent brings up her child?
-How do we know that we know better?
-When do we step in to try to make a difference, and when do we hang back because interfering would make things worse?
+When do we step in to try to make a difference, and when do we let nature take its course?

 When in doubt, don’t

 One of the principles in medicine is “first, do no harm.”
-Although intervention offers the hope of a cure, it also carries with it the risk of worsening the situation.
+Medical intervention can offer a cure, but also risks worsening the situation.
 Doctors are reminded to be humble enough to accept that sometimes they can do more harm than good.
 In those situations, doing nothing is the preferred choice.

 There are situations that we got into thinking that we are helping but actually we are not.
 I have a post on how one guy actually help to cut a cocoon and allow the butterfly to come out of it easily but he did not realize that he is actually doing more harm instead.
 He had caused the butterfly to lose the ability to fly and can only crawl on the floor for the rest of it’s life.